-From hard-earned personal experience, I can tell you what are the coolest jobs and the least appreciated jobs – and try not to get too bitter that they’re usually the ones I end up with.
+From hard-earned personal experience, I can tell you what are the coolest jobs and the least appreciated jobs at a music venue – and try not to get too bitter that they’re usually the ones I end up with.

 So here’s my top ten, starting with the coolest job of the lot:

 2. The Compere.
 You’re oiling the wheels of entertainment, so they owe you.
-Expect people to come up and chat with you – and perhaps even flirt wildly if they liked the jokes.
+Expect people to come up and chat with you – and perhaps even flirt wildly if they liked the jokes or want you to announce something.

 3. DJs.
-If you’ve got the dancefloor jumping, they’ll be loving you.
-Get the right song on the decks and you can expect random kisses, free drugs and drinks.
+With fairly minimal effort, you can become the focus of attention, and if you’ve got the dancefloor jumping, they’ll be loving you.
+Get the right song on the decks and you can expect random kisses, free drugs and drinks – and there’s always the prospect of being bribed to play certain tunes.

 4. Promoter.
 You’re giving people a great time, so you can usually expect to feel a bit of love, and perhaps foxy advances from artists desperate for a place on the bill.